-During the Fall 2018, the City of Elsa, City of Edcouch and the City of Harlingen joined the Task Force.
-The City of Brownsville rejoined the Task Force in Spring 2019.
-The regional SWMP is actively being revised to include their participation.
 Due to the transition of the coalition from UTRGV to RATES, the SWMP is actively being reviewed and will be revised accordingly.
 The changes will be included in the pending SWMP.
 No significant changes are anticipated other than administrative language, logos and related information.
+BMPs were performed to the MEP due to the some COVID 19 issues.